Parents Helping Parents

 One day a new parent, Sam, came to group.
 He was a single parent of Ellen, a difficult 12 year old.
 The girl’s mother was chronically depressed and always letting her down.
 So Ellen got angry at her dad.

-As Sam talked, I remembered how I had treated my father.
+As Sam talked, I (another parent in the group) remembered how I had treated my father.
 I was 12 when mom left us.
 I tried to keep up a relationship with my mother who was an alcoholic but she let me down every time just like Ellen’s mom.

 Then Sam said “So I told her she could go to her mother’s.
 I’ll help you pack.”
 “No” I said.
 “She’s just testing you.
 She needs to know you will always be there for her no matter what.
 If she begins to doubt that, who knows what she’ll do.”